 We are going to meet before your deposition to prepare for it.
-You will be better prepared for that meeting if you take time now to think about the items I discuss in this post.
-Please read this over, and re-read it you need to do so.
-Let me know if you have any questions.
+But you will be much better prepared for your deposition if you think about these items now.

 Discovery Deposition – What is it and Why is it Needed?

-It is something that occurs in almost every civil trial.
+It is something that occurs in almost every personal injury case that is litigated.
 You will be asked questions relevant to the case so the opposing attorney knows in advance what you will say at trial.

 We will most likely take the deposition of the Defendant on the same day, either before or after your deposition.

 A court reporter will be present at the deposition.
 He or she will transcribe everything you say.
 This will be a permanent record, and can be used at trial.
 Therefore, it is very important to be as accurate and truthful as possible.

 Please keep in mind the opposing attorney is evaluating you and your credibility as a witness.
 This is likely the first chance they have to see you and judge you.
 They are looking for your honesty, demeanor, and jury appeal.

 In particular, you should give some thought now to your prior medical history.
 The attorney will ask about it.
 Think about your past medical issues.
 What issues did you have?
 When did they occur?
 What body parts were affected?
 Who did you seek treatment with?
+What happened?

-Remember the purpose is to find out what you are going to say, and to judge your appeal to a jury.
+Remember the purpose is to find out what you are going to say, and judge your appeal to a jury.
 They cannot do that if they cross examine you the same way they will at trial.

 Here are some rules for you to remember in testifying.
 This goes for trial too.

 - Be truthful.
 Honesty is the best policy in a lawsuit.
 Nothing will sink your lawsuit faster than someone catching you in a lie or an exaggeration.
 The same goes if you try to hide something.
-If the defense attorney thinks you are lying about one thing, they will never believe anything else you say.
+If the defense attorney thinks you are lying about one little thing, they will never believe anything else you say.
 The same goes for a jury.

 - Watch out for estimates of time, speed, or distance.
 Multiple studies show humans are horrible at accurately estimating these three things.
 If you do not precisely know how fast you were going, or how far the car was ahead of you, then say you do not know.
+Don’t guess.
 Try to use concrete measurements, like estimating in car lengths instead of feet or yards.

 - If you get confused, or think you made a mistake, ask to speak to me and we will straighten out the matter right there.
-It looks fine for you to correct something you said on the day it was done.
+It is fine for you to correct something you said on the day it was done.

 - Watch out for the other attorney paraphrasing you.
 Examples are things like “Let me see if I have this right” or “correct me if I am wrong.”
 If that happens, listen very carefully to every detail he or she repeats and make sure the complete statement is correct.
 If not, you must correct them.
 Do not just agree because their paraphrasing was mostly correct.

 Relax!
 This is not that hard and not that scary.
 You do not have to be perfect.
 You do not have to remember everything.
 Nobody expects that.

 Again, we will have a meeting to discuss your case before you deposition.
 But reading and re-reading this post will help you get ready for it.

+Want to know more?
 Discover what you need to know about Maryland car accident cases.
 Click here to see our Free Legal Consumer Guide to Car Accident Cases and get answer to your questions today.